-As a multi-purpose facility, the Southwest Virginia Higher Education Center is open six days a week from 7:30 a.m. until 10:00 p.m. and on Sunday afternoon.
+As a multi-purpose facility, the Southwest Virginia Higher Education Center is open six days a week from 7:30 a.m. until 10:00 p.m.
 Because most credit courses are scheduled in the evening and on weekends, the Center serves as a conference complex during the day.
-In FY2007, over 1443 regional, national, and international meetings, conferences, trade shows, and professional development events were held at the Southwest Virginia Higher Education Center, creating a positive economic impact for the service and tourism industries in southwest Virginia.
+In FY2009, over 1100 regional, national, and international meetings, conferences, trade shows, and professional development events were held at the Southwest Virginia Higher Education Center, creating a positive economic impact for the service and tourism industries in southwest Virginia.